-Once you become familiar with the brilliant Summer Triangle star formation, it’s easy to star-hop to the Dragon’s eyes.
+Once you become familiar with the brilliant Summer Triangle star pattern – a large asterism consisting of three bright stars in three different constellations – it’s easy to star-hop to the Dragon’s Eyes.
 Draw an imaginary line from the star Altair through the star Vega to locate nearby Eltanin and Rastaban.

 The Dragon’s eyes appear in the northeast sky on spring evenings, nearly overhead on late summer evenings and in the northwest evening sky in late autumn and early winter.